kevinchabreck/paintchat/README.md

 ## Features

--  run a single server or as a cluster
+-  run server as a single instance or as multiple clustered nodes
 -  consistent, persistant state
 -  dynamically add/remove nodes at any time